FatCatLikesBeer/FatCatLikesBeer/README.md

 - 👀 I’m interested in scripting away small problems, automation (hardward & software), mostly Apple stuff (and by extension, Unix/Linux stuff).
 - 🌱 I’m currently learning JavaScript, Python, (fish) shell scripting, Swift, & how computers work.
 - 💞️ I’m looking to collaborate on software that can successfully replace REKORDBOX, (ximian comes close, I gotta share my edits)
-- 📫 How to reach me: DM me here or tweet @itisbilly
+- 📫 How to reach me: DM me here or tweet @itisbilly or @billlaaayyy.bsky.social
 - 📸 My profile pic is a closeup of a bbq chicken pizza I made a few years ago.

 <!---